 Boral sets global sector-leading carbon emissions targets and commits to net zero

-Boral has set the most ambitious carbon emissions targets in the global construction materials industry, and has joined the Science Based Targets initiative (SBTi) Business Ambition for 1.5°C and UNFCCC Race to Zero.
+Boral has set the most ambitious carbon emissions targets in the global construction materials industry1, and has joined the Science Based Targets initiative (SBTi) Business Ambition for 1.5°C and UNFCCC Race to Zero.

 The new carbon reduction targets mean Boral is committed to net zero carbon emissions by no later than 2050, aligned with the most ambitious aim of the Paris Agreement to limit global warming to 1.5°C.